Tom Chapin: Solo career

-Chapin has released 13 children's music albums earning three Grammy wins for Mamma Don't Allow(2001), There was an Old Lady Who Swallowed A Fly (2002) and The Train They Call The City of New Orleans (2004).
+Chapin has released 13 children's music albums, earning three Grammy wins for Mamma Don't Allow(2001), There was an Old Lady Who Swallowed A Fly (2002), and The Train They Call The City of New Orleans (2004).
 He has been nominated eight times.

 He has also released numerous albums for an adult audience, including Tom Chapin 70, and appeared on many of his brother Harry's albums, including "Greatest Stories Live" and "Verities and Balderdash."

 Tom regularly performs with other members of his musical family, including brother Steve Chapin, his niece Jen Chapin, and his daughters The Chapin Sisters, billed as The Chapin Family, playing tribute to his brother Harry and supporting Why Hunger.

-Simon & Shuster has released three books based on his lyrics, including The Library Book, and The Backward Birthday Party.
+Simon & Schuster has released three books based on his lyrics, including The Library Book, and The Backward Birthday Party.
 Chapin has branched in to the storytelling festival circuit and in 2007 was a Featured New Voices Teller at the National Storytelling Festival in Jonesborough, Tennessee.

 In 2020, during the Covid lockdown, while sequestered together in Chapin's Hudson Valley home, Tom and his daughters Abigail and Lily Chapin performed daily livestreamed concerts they dubbed Mornings With Papa Tom and The Chapin Sisters for families with young children, hoping to provide some human warmth.
 Abigail and Lily's 4-year old daughters would usually join them to sing songs from Tom's children's albums and classic folk songs.
 The 200 shows were streamed on YouTube, Facebook and Instagram.